-- Identify and propose the financial resources necessary to significantly expand community based extended learning opportunities (job shadowing, internships and/or work study programs) in the District as part of the budget development process. - Outline, refine and write practices and procedures for the placement of students and responsibilities of participating organizations. - Determine the criteria for assessing credit for activities, and promote the potential increased opportunities at the designated locations with eligible students. - Work with students to arrange the extended learning (job related) opportunity placements for as many students as feasible.
+- Identify and propose the financial resources necessary to significantly expand community based extended learning opportunities (job shadowing, internships and/or work study programs) in the District as part of the budget development process. - Outline, refine and write practices and procedures for the placement of students and responsibilities of participating organizations. - Determine the criteria for assessing credit for activities, and promote the potential increased opportunities at the designated locations with eligible students.

+Work with students to arrange the extended learning (job related) opportunity placements for as many students as feasible.

-- Using the database and protocols, implement the program as developed. - Increase the percentage of high school students who engage in one or more internships or work-study experiences during their middle or high school career. - Develop and implement a consistent mechanism or strategy for assessing the educational benefits of each placement at each organization, as well as the effectiveness of the overall program. - Identify and redefine Extended Learning Opportunity (ELO) terminology at the district level. - Implement grant funding towards development of the Workforce to Learn Program. - Build relationships with new business partners to increase student options and participation.
+- Increase the percentage of high school students who engage in one or more internships or work-study experiences during their middle or high school career. - Identify and redefine Extended Learning Opportunity (ELO) terminology at the district level. - Implement grant funding towards development of the Workforce to Learn Program. - Build relationships with new business partners to increase student options and participation. - Begin to target internships in high-need (high opportunity) fields that are not addressed through the Seacoast School of Technology.

 - Identify district funds to support the sustainability of all ELO programming. - Assess grant program and address changes necessary for part two of the grant. - Examine logistics to require ELOs for the high school student body.
-And partner with the after-school program to implement a pilot program for middle school ELO and/or career exploration.
+And partner with the after-school program to implement a pilot program for middle school ELO and/or career exploration. - Expand internships in high-need (high opportunity) fields that are not addressed through the Seacoast School of Technology.